TheOldPresbyope/MoodeRadioCheck/README.md

 This repo contains a Python script radiocheck.py which checks that streaming audio URLs and PLS files containing them are playable.

-The original purpose of this script was to ease the task of checking the 150+ curated radio station "presets" which are included in the [moOde audio player](http://moodeaudio.org) images.
+The original purpose of this script was to ease the task of checking the 150+ curated radio station "presets" which are included in each release of the [moOde audio player](http://moodeaudio.org).
 It does this by asking the [Music Player Daemon](https://www.musicpd.org) (MPD) component to play each PLS file for 0.5s and reading the return code.

 Over time the script has grown like a mushroom to allow checking

 * a single streaming audio URL
 * a streaming audio URL contained in a single PLS file